ungive/discord-dynamic-rpc/README.md

   - The Discord application could not be found with the given client ID or
   - The application's name does not have the expected name
 - **409** Conflict
-  - There are too many registered Discord applications for this name already
+  - There are too many registered Discord applications for this name already or
+  - The submission was rejected for another reason
 - **502** Bad Gateway
   - Failed to verify the Discord application client ID with Discord the Discord API